ericf/express-handlebars/README.md

 ### Template Caching

-This module is smart about template caching.
+This module uses a smart template caching strategy.
 In development, templates will always be loaded from disk, i.e., no caching.
 In production, raw files and compiled Handlebars templates are aggressively cached.

 The easiest way to control template/view caching is through Express'